 Do Not Open The Oven Right Away After Firing

-When firing multiple batches, it is important that you allow your oven some resting time, especially if yours is an old oven.
+When firing multiple batches, you must allow your oven some resting time, especially if yours is an old oven.
 Once you are done firing, do not open the oven door right away.
 Doing so can lead to a faster drop in temperature.
 This can affect the oven’s heating coils and even cause your clayware to crack due to sudden temperature changes.

 Safety Precautions To Keep In Mind